siddhida/QuizApp/README.md

 ER Diagram

 7. Context Diagram
 The context diagram provides an overview of the Quiz App's interactions with external systems or entities.
 It helps visualize the app's boundaries and connections with the outside world.
-You can access the context diagram [here] (https://lucid.app/lucidspark/e9b08944-d45d-4919-984a-4b6ab79e65ec/edit?viewport_loc=-669%2C-647%2C5760%2C2769%2C0_0&invitationId=inv_75ca0b74-a9ac-4626-b098-31612a9482ab).
+You can access the context diagram [here](https://lucid.app/lucidspark/e9b08944-d45d-4919-984a-4b6ab79e65ec/edit?viewport_loc=-669%2C-647%2C5760%2C2769%2C0_0&invitationId=inv_75ca0b74-a9ac-4626-b098-31612a9482ab).

 Context Diagram